Stillpoint-Software/hyperbee.json/README.md

 ```
 ## Helper Classes

+In addition to JSONPath processing, a few additional helper classes are provided to support dynamic property access,
+property diving, and element comparisons.

 ### Dynamic Object Serialization

 Basic support is provided for serializing to and from dynamic objects through the use of a custom `JsonConverter`.